Jump to the content

 For detailed information, visit our Guidelines on the Recommendation Procedure.

-We assume that scouts will make use of their recommendation permissions once a year.
-Other arrangements may be possible in agreement with the Foundation.
+Your right to make recommendations is subject to deadlines.
 You will find more information in the Guidelines on the Recommendation Procedure.
 Furthermore, when you have been selected as a scout, we will invite you to an information event.

 3. Ex-post evaluation of the research fellows sponsored